👥 216 job seekers have signed up so far.

 Said no to an Austin startup's DevOps offer after contract review surfaced equity issues

-The story338 words
+The story322 words

 Open it in your favourite AI assistant for a summary, key takeaways or follow-up questions.

-The offer from an Austin startup came in on day 51.
-By then I'd been through five rounds of interviews and 22 applications I was working through at the same time.
 The process had been thorough: a technical screen, a take-home infrastructure scenario, two panel interviews with the platform engineering team, and a final conversation with the VP of Engineering.
 I was interested in the hybrid DevOps role.
 Austin made sense geographically, the team seemed sharp, and $132k base was competitive for where I was in my career.
 Then I got to the equity portion of the offer letter.
 The package included 0.15% over four years with a one-year cliff.
 Not unusual on its face.
 But equity is only worth something if you can actually evaluate it.
 Any time stock is part of a comp conversation, I ask for the most recent 409A valuation and some visibility into dilution history.
-Not to be difficult.
 Those two documents tell you almost everything about whether the equity is real or just a number on paper.
 I sent a professional note to their CFO asking for exactly that before I'd sign anything.
 What I got back was a runaround.
-The first response was vague and pointed me back to the offer letter itself, as if the strike price listed there was enough
+The first response was vague and pointed me back to the offer letter itself, as if the strike price listed there was enough context.
+I followed up and

 Get more from GotAJob